Jon Lester: 2018

 During spring training, Lester was announced as the Opening Day starter for the Cubs.
 On July 1, 2018, Lester hit his 2nd career home run, a three-run shot, off of Lance Lynn in an 11–10 win over the Minnesota Twins.

 Owning an 11–2 record with a 2.25 ERA, Lester was named to the 2018 MLB All-Star Game, although he was not able to participate and was replaced by Zack Greinke due to the fact that he had pitched on the Sunday before the game.
 For the season he was 18–6 with a 3.32 ERA.

 2019

 Lester was named the Opening Day starter for the third consecutive year and the eighth time in his career.
 He earned the win in a 12–4 Cubs victory against the Texas Rangers.
 On August 6, 2019, he called himself the "weakest link" in the Cubs rotation after giving up a career high 11 runs in a 11–4 loss to the Oakland Athletics.

 2020

 Lester endured the worst season of his Cubs career in 2020, finishing with a 3–3 record and 5.16 ERA with 42 strikeouts in 61.0 innings pitched.
 He became a free agent after the season.
+In 2026, he was inducted into the team Hall of Fame.